-There is a range of technology that is used by housing partners in Glasgow.
+There is a range of technology (such as IoT and solutions delivered through technology enabled care) that is used by housing partners in Glasgow at present.
 However, from the analysis undertaken, GCC has identified opportunities for the use of technology in housing to be expanded across the city.